SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/01-Predicate-Party.md

 - Everyone that has a name **ending** with a given string;
 - Everyone that has a name with a given **length**.

-When you print the guests that are coming to the party, you have to print them in **asscending** order.
+When you print the guests that are coming to the party, you have to print them in **ascending** order.

 If nobody is going, print "**Nobody is going to the party!**".